 - Adult Content - Certain opportunities of an adult nature may not be allowed, and pornographic content is forbidden.
 Although there are many examples in entertainment today that skirt this line, let's just say we'll know it when we see it, and we reserve the right to deny these opportunities from being posted on our platform purely on our own discretion.
 Productions can cast for roles that involve nudity and sexual situations, but these requirements must be clearly spelled out upfront in the casting call, and may be subject to additional questioning by our casting editors to assure the legitimacy and professionalism of the opportunity.
 A failure to reveal such requirements upfront in a casting call will result in account-suspension if these requirements are discovered after the fact.
 (And trust us: The actors on the platform will tell us if any funny business is going on.)

-We limit the number and types of listings allowed in regards to non-casting opportunities such as workshops, classes, fee-based events, competitions, and training-related services that can be posted to the casting area of the site.
+We limit the number and types of listings allowed in regards to non-casting opportunities such as workshops, classes, fee-based events, competitions, scholarships, and training-related services that can be posted to the casting area of the site.
 Additional restrictions and rules apply for these non-casting opportunities.
 If you are looking to post a workshop notice, please click here.

 Please post your casting notice using an email address that you check regularly.
 Email notifications will be going to the email address attached to the notice, as well as any password reset links, and any follow-up emails we may send.
 Your email address is also your username to login!

 If you do not respond to our emails in a timely matter, your notice may be temporarily hidden your account may be deactivated until you reply.

 Messaging applicants / other members with marketing offers / discount codes for your services etc is not permitted.
 Members undertaking in such message offers will receive a warning and may be subject to messages being held, and their account suspended.

 Please read through our Casting Terms for more details on our policies, deadlines, and other conditions for posting listings on our site.